Al M.

 Drawn to the full body strengthening, peace, and relaxation that she finds through the practice, Laura continues to come to her mat with an open mind and heart.
 After many years of running and weight training, yoga has allowed her to mentally and spiritually be more aware of her body in a way no other exercise has allowed.

-Laura’s teaching style is constantly evolving and growing on a daily bases; her vinyasa flow classes include lots of movement, lots of breaths, and lots of postures.
-She is also passionate as a wife, mother to two little ones, and owner of Reach Yoga.
+Laura’s teaching style is constantly evolving and growing on a daily bases; her vinyasa flow classes include lots of movement, lots of breaths, lots of postures and always a perfectly curated playlist for the mood.
+She is also passionate as a wife, mother to her own 2 kids & cats, and anyone else who needs guidance, and owner of Reach Yoga.
 Laura hopes to express her love of yoga onto each and every student she teaches.
+Laura practices yoga everyday & has been practicing asana regularly for almost two decades.

 Lauri S.